THE

 Forest Act, 1927 (Act XVI of 1927).

-2. Definitions.– In this Act, unless the context otherwise requires, the following words and expressions shall have the meanings hereby respectively assigned to them, that is to say–
+2. Definitions.
+In this Act, unless the context otherwise requires, the following words and expressions shall have the meanings hereby respectively assigned to them, that is to say

-respectively a certificate, a licence, a special licence, a permit or a special permit granted or issued
+special licence, a permit or a special permit granted or issued under this Act;

-[2][(bb) “circus” means a collection of wild animal declared as such under section 20;]
+[5][(bb) circus means a collection of wild animal declared as such under section 20;]

-(c) “dealer”, when used in relation to wild animals, trophies or meat,
+(c) dealer, when used in relation to wild

-shall mean any person who, in the course of trade or business carried on by him
+animals, trophies or meat, shall mean any person who, in the course of trade or

-whether on his own behalf or on behalf of any other person,–
+business carried on by him whether on his own behalf or on behalf of any other person,

 (i) sells, purchases or barters any wild animal,